-If two teams finish the regular-season in a tie, and a playoff is needed to determine which team goes on to post-season play, for statistical purposes, those playoff games are counted as an extension of the regular-season.
+If two teams finish the regular-season in a tie, and a playoff is needed to determine which team goes on to postseason play, for statistical purposes, those playoff games are counted as an extension of the regular-season.
 So for example, in 2007, Colorado and San Diego finished in a tie to determine who would be the National League Wild-Card team.
 All statistics from the playoff game that broke that tie are counted in the 2007 regular-season stats.
 Likewise, with the statistics from the 2008 Chicago White Sox-Minnesota, and 2009 Detroit-Minnesota playoff games for the American League Central title, the Tampa Bay-Texas A.L.
 Wild-Card Tiebreaker Game in 2013, and the Cubs-Milwaukee and Dodgers-Rockies Division Tiebreaker games in 2018.
+Tiebreaker games have now been eliminated.